daohuei/math-mouse/README.md

 # math-mouse
-A mouse can do math.
+A mouse can do the math.